 The design goal for the application is to present a simple user experience, without sacrificing the power and flexibility you expect from a first class application.

-Downloads in LuckGrib occur through the high performance server cluster, setup in the cloud which is ready and waiting for your requests.
+Downloads in LuckGrib are delivered from a server cluster, setup in the cloud which is ready and waiting for your requests.

 Regional models are also available - and they are awesome.
 Regional models often feature a much higher resolution and may be updated as frequently as every hour.